-Tachycardia is a faster than normal heart rate.
+Tachycardia is a faster than normal heart rate at rest.
 A healthy adult heart normally beats 60 to 100 times a minute when a person is at rest.
-If you have tachycardia (tak-ih-KAHR-de-uh), the rate in the upper chambers or lower chambers of the heart, or both, are increased significantly.
+If you have tachycardia (tak-ih-KAHR-dee-uh), the heart rate in the upper chambers or lower chambers of the heart, or both, is increased.

 Heart rate is controlled by electrical signals sent across heart tissues.
 Tachycardia occurs when an abnormality in the heart produces rapid electrical signals.

-In some cases, tachycardias may cause no symptoms or complications.
-However, tachycardias can seriously disrupt normal heart function, increase the risk of stroke, or cause sudden cardiac arrest or death.
+In some cases, tachycardia may cause no symptoms or complications.
+However, tachycardia can seriously disrupt normal heart function, increase the risk of stroke, or cause sudden cardiac arrest or death.

 Treatments may help control a rapid heartbeat or manage diseases contributing to tachycardia.

 When your heart's rate is too rapid, it may not effectively pump blood to the rest of your body, depriving your organs and tissues of oxygen.
-This can cause these tachycardia symptoms:
+This can cause these tachycardia-related signs and symptoms: